AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Transaction History
 This shows a log of all transactions made by the user.
 Users can filter the logs by either one of or both:
-1. Transaction Type: Schedule TopiT, Instant TopiT, Auto TopiT
+1. Transaction Type: Schedule Recharge, Instant Recharge, Auto Recharge
 2. Transaction Status: Pending, Successful, Failed

 ![Transaction Type](../assets/user-images/transaction-type.png)